Charlton Heston: 1947–1955: Early theatre and film roles

 Heston's first professional movie appearance was the leading role at age 26 in Dark City, a 1950 film noir produced by Hal Wallis.
 His breakthrough came when Cecil B. DeMille cast him as a circus manager in The Greatest Show on Earth, which was named by the Motion Picture Academy as the Best Picture of 1952.
 It was also the most popular movie of that year.
 King Vidor used Heston in a melodrama with Jennifer Jones, Ruby Gentry (1952).
 He followed it with a Western at Paramount, The Savage (1952), playing a white man raised by Indians.
 20th Century Fox used him to play Andrew Jackson in The President's Lady (1953) opposite Susan Hayward.
-Back at Paramount he was Buffalo Bill in Pony Express (1953).
+Back at Paramount Heston was Buffalo Bill in Pony Express (1953).
 He followed this with another Western, Arrowhead (1953).

 In 1953, Heston was Billy Wilder's first choice to play Sefton in Stalag 17.
 However, the role was given to William Holden, who won an Oscar for it.
 Hal Wallis reunited Heston with Lizabeth Scott in a melodrama Bad for Each Other (1953).
 In 1954, he made two adventure films for Paramount Pictures.
-The Naked Jungle had him battle a plague of killer ants.
+The Naked Jungle had Heston battle a plague of killer ants.
 He played the lead in Secret of the Incas, which was shot on location at the archeological site Machu Picchu and has numerous similarities to Raiders of the Lost Ark, which appeared a quarter of a century later.
-Heston played William Clark, the explorer, in The Far Horizons (1955) alongside Fred MacMurray as Meriwether Lewis.
-He tried a comedy The Private War of Major Benson (1955) at Universal, then supported Jane Wyman in a drama Lucy Gallant (1955).
+Heston played the explorer William Clark in The Far Horizons (1955) with Fred MacMurray as Meriwether Lewis.
+Heston tried a comedy The Private War of Major Benson (1955) at Universal, then supported Jane Wyman in a drama Lucy Gallant (1955).